dkrajzew/gresiblos/docs/use_entries.md

 * **filename** (without the extension)

+... and well, yes, you should have some content :-)

 As soon as you plan to use the supported files ```index.php``` and ```feed.php```, you must include the following meta information in your entries:

 * **date**: The publishing date